 - A Stage 1 application form will only be two to five pages long, but it can take two or three days to prepare, because you must include costings.

 - You can then decide whether or not to proceed with a full Stage 2 application.
-A Stage 2 form is usually 15 to 25 pages.
+A Stage 2 form might be 15 to 25 pages.

 6. Grant payments